-The diapers you use will be in DIRECT contact with your baby’s skin 24/7 for the next 2-3 years.
+❶ The diapers of your choice will be in DIRECT contact with your child’s skin 24/7 for the next 2-3 years.
 Perhaps even longer.

-In the meantime, your child could also be inhaling the concoction of toxic substances that disposable diapers may emit.
+❷ In the meantime, your child could ALSO be inhaling a concoction of toxic substances that disposable diapers may emit.

-Well, there is one tiny problem with diapers.
+Well, there is this one problem with diapers.

-- A number of harmful chemicals can be hiding in a single conventional diaper.
+- Many harmful chemicals can be hiding in a single conventional diaper.